Galapagos Island Hopping : Plan Your Own Adventure

 Absolutely!
 We’re in our 60s and we found it easy to plan our trip to the Galapagos.

-We booked our accommodation through booking.com and our own island-hop flights via Emtebe.
-If you can shop online then you can save yourself a great deal by organising your own visit.
-Island hopping is a great way to see each island at your own pace.
-My one regret was not allowing more time on each island!
+Island hopping in the Galapagos is a great way to see each island at your own pace.
+Our only regret was not allowing more time on each island.

 Scroll to Top